containers/buildah/docs/buildah-bud.md

 Add an image *label* (e.g. label=*value*) to the image metadata.
 Can be used multiple times.

+**--log-basic** *bool*
+Suppress progress messages when pulling images from a registry, and when writing the output image.
+Build step messages are still shown, however, SHA's and other intermediate progress messages are suppressed.
+This is a level of logging between `--quiet` and default logging behavior.

 **--loglevel** *number*

 Adjust the logging level up or down.
 Valid option values range from -2 to 3,